trywilco/wilco-docs/docs/building-your-quest/conditions/user-check-authentication-exists.md

 # user_check_authentication_exists

-Category: General
-Type: Condition

 ## Description

 **Type**: Condition

-Check if authentication info of specific type exists for the user.
-For example, check if Github auth info is set on the user.
+Checks if authentication info of a specific type exists for the user.
+For example, check if Github auth info is set on for the user.

 ## Params